shehreendheda/katacoda-scenarios/logsintrov2/managelogs/step2.md

-In addition to indexing logs into value groups for organized, cost-efficient logs workflows, you can archive logs (even those that are filtered and excluded by Indexes) that you don't need on hand all the time, but that you may need to access at a later point in time.
+In addition to indexing logs into value groups, you can archive logs (even those that are filtered and excluded by Indexes) that you don't need on hand all the time, but that you may need to access at a later point in time.

 <a href="https://docs.datadoghq.com/logs/archives" target="_blank">Archives</a> allows you to store logs in a user-provided cloud storage for long-term retention and quick rehydration (more details on the next page) whenever needed.